There’s nothing weak about being a highly sensitive man, and it’s time to challenge that stigma.

 According to Jason Fierstein, MA, LPC, and founder of Phoenix Men’s Counseling — who not only works with many HSPs, but is also one himself — HSP traits among men don’t vary much from HSP traits among women.
 However, the way the characteristics are perceived and accepted by others do.
 He says society has certain cultural beliefs and expectations of both genders, and some traits around sensitivity are viewed as more stereotypically female — and are rejected more when they come from men.

 “Men may be seen as ‘weak’ in this sense, because boys are raised to embody more masculine traits, which includes stuffing feelings and emotions and learning to ‘be tough,’” he adds.
 But this limits men, Fierstein explains, and may stigmatize highly sensitive men into suppressing themselves when they’re perceived as “too sensitive.”
-So one of the biggest challenges some men may face is coming to terms with the fact that they may be a highly sensitive person — and then accepting and embracing it.
+So one of the biggest challenges some men may face is coming to terms with the fact that they may be a highly sensitive person — and then embracing it for all its challenges and benefits.

 “There is nothing weak about men being sensitive, and until that stigma really gets challenged, men need to trust that their sensitivity can only help them, especially in their various relationships,” says Fierstein.

 Curious if you are one?
 Here are some key signs you’re a highly sensitive male — or know one.
 Keep in mind that these traits are common to highly sensitive females (both kids and adults) as well.

 Signs You’re a Highly Sensitive Man